occamshub-dev/occams-otel-collector/README.md

 ## Usage

-__Occams Collector__ is meant to be used as an agent to collect your telemetry data and export it to your preferred backend using any built-in exporter.
+__Occams OTel Collector__ is meant to be used as an agent to collect your telemetry data and export it to your preferred backend using any built-in exporter.

 **Download**

-To download the binary release, please go to [Releases](https://github.com/occamshub-dev/occamshub-otel-distr/releases) page and download the latest version for OS and architecture of your choice.
+To download the binary release, please go to [Releases](https://github.com/occamshub-dev/occams-otel-collector/releases) page and download the latest version for OS and architecture of your choice.

 **Configuration**

-Configuration is set using a YAML file, as in any other _OTEL Collector_ distribution.
+Configuration is set using a YAML file, as in any other _OTel Collector_ distribution.
 This settings file will define the data pipelines and the components used on those pipelines.
 A sample config file [otel.yaml](otel.yaml) is also provided for reference and testing purposes.